NextGen-WA Working Groups

-WGs in the following dimensions provide a structure for collaboration and communication, and help identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
-Working Group members include faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.
+Working Groups in the following dimensions provided a structure for collaboration and communication, and helped identify stakeholders, strategies, resources, and tools for assessment and transformation in STEM teacher preparation.
+Working Group members included faculty and administrators in colleges and universities from across Washington, K-12 education leaders, and staff from industry, non-profits, federal labs, and state agencies.

-The mission of the Diversity Working Group is to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.
+The mission of the Diversity Working Group was to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.

-The Mathematics in STEM working group is important primarily because Mathematics is one of the 4 pillars of STEM and is often a gateway into the other STEM disciplines.
+The Mathematics in STEM working group was important primarily because Mathematics is one of the 4 pillars of STEM and is often a gateway into the other STEM disciplines.
 Without a solid foundation in Mathematics, students face barriers to all of STEM.
 For all K-12 students to be successful in STEM, teacher preparation programs must develop strategies to recruit and prepare mathematics teachers who are reflective of our professional standards and who are representative of the demographics of our state.
-Our group seeks to support TP programs' capacity to find innovative, highly effective ways of doing this.
+Our group supported TP programs' capacity to find innovative, highly effective ways of doing this.

-The NextGen Clinical Practice working group is creating research-based, professional development to increase the knowledge and skills of university and pK-12 teacher educators about 1) the core practices that could guide their teacher education programs' clinical experiences and 2) the practice-based teacher education pedagogies that would enable graduates to align their teaching of pK-12 students with NGSS and CCSS.
+The NextGen Clinical Practice working group created research-based, professional development to increase the knowledge and skills of university and pK-12 teacher educators about 1) the core practices that could guide their teacher education programs' clinical experiences and 2) the practice-based teacher education pedagogies that would enable graduates to align their teaching of pK-12 students with NGSS and CCSS.
 The following paragraph from the Core Practices Consortium sums up the need for, and purpose of, the NextGen Clinical Practice working group.